Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Compute Engine snapshot of your base VM.
 Create your instances from that snapshot.
 - [ ] Create a custom Compute Engine image from a snapshot.
 Create your images from that image.
 - [x] Create a custom Compute Engine image from a snapshot.
 Create your instances from that image.

+To create a copy of a custom Compute Engine Virtual Machine (VM) to handle increased application traffic due to a business acquisition, you should:

+**4. Create a custom Compute Engine image from a snapshot.
+Create your instances from that image.**

+Here’s why this option is correct:

+- **Custom Image Creation**: By creating a custom Compute Engine image from a snapshot of your base VM, you capture the exact configuration, software, and data stored on that VM at a specific point in time.

+- **Instance Creation from Image**: Once you have the custom image, you can easily create new instances (VMs) from this image.
+These instances will inherit all the configurations and software settings of the original VM, including any customizations you made.

+**Why other options are incorrect:**

+- **Create a Compute Engine snapshot of your base VM.
+Create your images from that snapshot:**
+  - This option is incorrect because Compute Engine snapshots are used to capture the state of persistent disks attached to VMs, not to directly create VM instances.
+Snapshots are used for backup, data recovery, and creating images, but you do not create instances directly from snapshots.

+- **Create a Compute Engine snapshot of your base VM.
+Create your instances from that snapshot:**
+  - Similar to the previous option, creating instances directly from a snapshot is not a standard practice.
+Instances are typically created from images, not from snapshots of disks.

+- **Create a custom Compute Engine image from a snapshot.
+Create your images from that image:**
+  - This option doesn’t make sense because it suggests creating images from another image, which is not a typical workflow.
+Images are typically created from snapshots or directly from a VM disk, not from other images.

+### Conclusion:

+Creating a custom Compute Engine image from a snapshot of your base VM allows you to replicate the VM's configuration efficiently.
+Subsequently, creating new VM instances from this custom image ensures consistency and replicates the environment to handle increased application traffic effectively.

 **[⬆ Back to Top](#table-of-contents)**